angelosalatino/CliquePercolationMethod-R/README.md

 install.packages("foreach")
 ```

-# Manual and other info
+# Further Notes
-Please refer to this web page for more info about this implemetation: http://infernusweb.altervista.org/wp/?p=1479
+Additional info about this implemetation is available on: http://infernusweb.altervista.org/wp/?p=1479

 # Results on an experiment